 To help end preventable child deaths in developing countries, the USAID and the NIH jointly support Partnerships for Enhanced Engagement in Research (PEER) Health grant program.

 The Rare Diseases Clinical Research Consortia (RDCRC) for the Rare Diseases Clinical Research Network is a cooperative agreement research program to facilitate clinical research in rare diseases.
-Each Consortia will perform collaborative multi-site clinical research in rare diseases, train new investigators in rare diseases research, and provide content for an internet resource site on rare diseases.
 Learn more about rare diseases at NIH from the Office of Rare Diseases Research at the National Center for Advancing Translational Sciences (NCATS).
+View a list of currently funded consortia and their corresponding research areas.
+Awards for the most recent application receipt date are pending.